Cognitive Psychologist Career (Salary + Duties + Interviews)

 Do you still have questions about what it’s like to be a cognitive psychologist?
 Reach out to cognitive psychologists and people who have experience in this field!
 There are many ways to go about connecting with cognitive psychologists.

-Stanford University, for example, offers the following classes in their cognitive psychology program:
+Stanford University, for example, offers the following classes in its cognitive psychology program:

 • Cognitive Neuroscience: Vision